VI. Key Issues: Financing and Delivery >> A. Health Spending >> Health Cost Containment >> Improve Administration >> Health IT (last updated 8.31.14)

 - New Push for TeleHealth in ACOs.
 “NAACOS has co-signed a letter to HHS urging CMS to grant a waiver to permit all ACOs to use and bill for TeleHealth services.
 HHS clearly has the authority but so far has been unwilling to exercise it.”
 (National Association of ACOs, 6.6.14)

 - Medicare Increases Telehealth Coverage…a Bit.
 “The Centers for Medicare & Medicaid Services (CMS) proposes to increase incrementally the telehealth services that Medicare will cover, including wellness visits and some behavioral health services.
 However, CMS continues to restrict telehealth coverage to rural areas and offers a very circumscribed definition of the telehealth technology that can serve as the basis for coverage…Years ago, Dr. Bashshur recalled, CMS refused to cover telehealth at all, and it is still taking a very restrictive approach because it is afraid of the potential for overuse.
 On the basis of his own research, Dr. Bashshur has estimated that CMS paid only $12 million for telehealth last year.”
-(Medscape, 7.16.14)
+(Medscape Medical News, 7.16.14)

 - The Healthcare Chief Information Officer MindMap.
 “It’s a beautiful display of everything that’s happening in healthcare IT.
-Although, it’s also an illustration of the challenge we and hospital CIOs face.
+Although, it’s also an illustration of the challenge we hospital CIOs face.
 Is it any wonder that so many hospital CIOs feel overwhelmed?”
 (EMR and HIPAA.
 4.8.14)

 - Health Information Technology (Health Affairs topics page)